gomezabajo/MuTChatbots/README.md

 /evaluation/chatbots Botium automatic and by hand test suites for each chatbot where it corresponds.
 Screen captures of the executions.
 Txt files for single MuT results.

 /evaluation/results Wodel-Test data file MuT results for each chatbot.
-Overall results.
+Overall MuT results.

 /xlsx/Chatbots.xlsx Selection of the chatbots used in this work.